 closing and reopen of the serial port, initiated by host software.

-The LED is pinned to +5V and, a current-limiting resistor and the
+The LED is pinned to +5V and to the port output PB2

 Should this LED flicker while the serial port was continuously open,

 this is an indicator that the noise source has experienced external